 10.33 Strong concerns relating to the recent growth in the number and concentration of betting shops, Estate Agents and Hot Food Takeaways in the centre have been raised by the local community.
 There are currently a high number and concentration of such uses within the centre.
-As stated previously, A2 services which include Estate Agents and and are overrepresented (15.8%)in the town centre.
+As stated previously, A2 services which include Estate Agents and and are overrepresented (15.8%) in the town centre.
 In addition, the town centre has seen a 43% rise in the number of betting shops within the town centre in the last five years.
 There are concerns that this use of retail frontage and associated behaviour have a negative impact on the centre and undermine its vitality and viability.
-Further development of betting shops and hot food takeaways will not be supported.
-Proposals for betting shops and hot food takeaways should be in accordance with

-Development Management Policy DM265 - Managing Changes of Use in Town Centres and policy DM243 - Health and Well Being.
+Proposals for betting shops and hot food takeaways should be in accordance with Development Management Policy DM25 -Managing Changes of Use in Town Centres and policy DM23 - Health and Well Being.
 In line with DM24, no more than 5% of units within the 'St James Street Quarter' and 'Leisure and Entertainment Hub' shall consist of A5 uses.